Man City 4-0 Brighton: Sergio Aguero scores twice as champions cruise to win over Seagulls

 Man of the match: Sergio Aguero

-With Gabriel Jesus sidelined with a hamstring injury, it was important for Aguero to showcase his worth as City's first-choice centre forward, but he invariably did against Brighton.
+With Gabriel Jesus sidelined with a hamstring injury, it was important for Aguero to showcase his worth as City's first-choice centre forward, but he invariably does against Brighton.

-When he added his second - his fifth in four games against the Seagulls - it meant the Argentine had scored with each of his last seven shots on target in the Premier League for Manchester City.
+When he added his second - his fifth in four games against the Seagulls - it meant the Argentine had scored with each of his last seven shots on target in the Premier League.

 It was a sign of just how clinical he has been so far this term, and although the match ball eluded him, he provided the assist for Bernardo Silva, capping another outstanding individual display.